jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

-For added support, SBDG also provides the `AbstractCacheDataImporterExporter` abstract base class to simplify the implementation of your importer/exporter.
+For added support, [spring-boot-gemfire-name] also provides the `AbstractCacheDataImporterExporter` abstract base class to simplify the implementation of your importer/exporter.